TheThingsNetwork/lorawan-stack/api/ttn/lorawan/v3/api.md

 ### <a name="ttn.lorawan.v3.EndDeviceBatchClaimingServer">Service `EndDeviceBatchClaimingServer`</a>

+The EndDeviceBatchClaimingServer service support claiming and managing batches of end devices on external Join Servers.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|
 | `Unclaim` | [`BatchUnclaimEndDevicesRequest`](#ttn.lorawan.v3.BatchUnclaimEndDevicesRequest) | [`BatchUnclaimEndDevicesResponse`](#ttn.lorawan.v3.BatchUnclaimEndDevicesResponse) | Unclaims multiple end devices on an external Join Server.
 All devices must have the same application ID.
 Check the response for devices that could not be unclaimed. |